isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 **Where can I find the TCGA data that ISB-CGC has made publicly available in BigQuery tables?**
 The BigQuery web interface can be accessed at bigquery.cloud.google.com.
-If you have not already added the ISB-CGC datasets to your BigQuery "view", click on the blue arrow next to your username in the left side-bar, select "Switch to Project", then "Display Project...", and enter "isb-cgc" (without quotes) in the text box labeled "Project ID".
+If you have not already added the ISB-CGC datasets to your BigQuery "view", click on the blue arrow next to your project name at the top of the left side-bar, select "Switch to Project", then "Display Project...", and enter "isb-cgc" (without quotes) in the text box labeled "Project ID".
 All ISB-CGC public BigQuery datasets and tables will now be visible in the left side-bar of the BigQuery web interface.
 Note that in order to use BigQuery, you need to be a member of a Google Cloud Project.